Is hearing protection important?

 Custom Fit Ear Plugs

 Custom fit ear plugs are ideal for people who are exposed to noise above 85 dB on an occasional to regular basis.
-Because they are molded to the wearer’s ear, they fit tightly which provides better quality, more consistent noise protection than disposable plugs and are also more comfortable.
+Because they are moulded to the wearer’s ear, they fit tightly which provides better quality, more consistent noise protection than disposable plugs and are also more comfortable.
 With proper care over the 5+ year lifetime of custom ear plugs, the average daily use cost is actually less expensive than the daily cost of using disposable foam plugs and are far more comfortable.

 Electronic Ear Plugs